August 31st

 Meaning of the subhAShita:

-Waking up in the morning, belligerence, sharing with kin, feeding oneself - learn these 4 (attributes) from a rooster.
+Waking up in the morning, aggressiveness, sharing with kin, even seizing and feeding oneself—learn these 4 (attributes) from a rooster.

 Commentary:

-Waking up early, readiness to fight, sharing, and not ignoring one's needs - 4 precious lessons anyone could use.
-A rooster possess all of these!
+Waking up early, readiness to fight, sharing, and not ignoring one's needs—4 precious lessons anyone could use.
+A rooster possesses all of these!

-• Waking up early not only keeps one healthy and alert, but it also gives more time to undertake productive tasks throughout the day.
+• Waking up early not only keeps one healthy and alert, but also gives more time to undertake productive tasks throughout the day.
 Who doesn't want an extra hour to finish up the day's chores?
-Best way to do it is by waking up in the early hours of the morning.
+The best way to do it is by waking up in the early hours of the morning.

-• Whether it is a morsel of grain or a whole barn full, sharing with friends and family is more enticing!
-Recognizing this slays one's selfish motives.
-Be it food, knowledge, or resources, sharing makes it more delectable.
+• Whether it is a morsel of grain or a whole barn full, sharing with friends and family is more enticing than eating alone!
+Understanding this eliminates selfish motives.
+Be it food, knowledge, or resources—sharing makes anything more delectable.

 pada vigrahaH: